sungchun12/bpt/README.md

 Alright, Sung, now you get that you can't one shot this code with chatgpt.
 You're going to have to do it hard way (read: right way) and build it up piece by piece.

+Remember, this is less "look how cool my rust code is" and more "look how fast I can solve this problem for you".